claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - To add new hotel booking to calendar - do nothing!
   - There's often a bit of a delay, but you will receive an invite to your Google calendar
   - (not sure if this is a setting somewhere, but you only have to set it up once)

+## Canon Scanner / Scanning

+- On windows I used the IJ Scan Utility

+## HP OfficeJet Pro X551dw HP Printer

+- On windows I used the HP Print & Scan Doctor
+- Windows Key + Print